Ramones discography

 Richie's final appearance would be on 1987's Halfway to Sanity, with Elvis Ramone briefly replacing him for two performances in August before Marky was brought back into the band.
 The band's first compilation album, entitled Ramones Mania, was released in 1988 and would go on to be certified Gold in the United States.
 1989's Brain Drain would be their final album to feature Dee Dee Ramone as bassist, as well as their last to be released through Sire.
 The Ramones signed to Radioactive Records and released Mondo Bizarro in 1992 with new bassist C.J.
 Ramone.
 Despite being the band's least successful studio album in respect to the Billboard 200, it went Gold in Brazil in 2001.
+During the turn of the 80s and 90s, the band had 3 hits in the top 40 of national chart Modern Rock Tracks, being them Pet Sematary, Poison Heart and I Don't Wanna Grow Up (cover of Tom Waits).
 Their first, and only, cover album, Acid Eaters, was released in 1993, just a year and a half before the band's fourteenth and final studio album, ¡Adios Amigos!, produced by Halfway to Sanity producer Daniel Rey.
 Although the Ramones disbanded in mid-1996, thirteen compilation albums and four live albums have been released since then.